 High Courts have been using ‘Dalit’ for much longer.

 Ironically enough, the first High Court to use the term (outside the name of a person) is the Madhya Pradesh High Court in BK Mukerji v Emperor in 1943, where the meaning of the term is also explained in the judgment to refer to communities then referred to as “depressed classes”.
 However, the widespread use of the term in judgments only took place in the 80s, as with the Supreme Court.

 A Pointless & Absurd Argument

 If the Madhya Pradesh and the Bombay High Courts’ orders were to be applied liberally, should the Supreme Court and other High Courts also be directed to stop using the word ‘Dalit’?
 And should older judgments be erased and re-written for having committed the mortal sin of having used a term that a community chooses to identify itself with, than with a constitutional classification?

 There are absurd lengths to which one can take the logic of the MP and Bombay High Courts.

 For the purposes of the freedom of religion under Article 25, “Hindus” and “Hindu religious institutions” includes Sikh, Jaina and Buddhist religious institutions.
 Should we therefore call the Golden Temple in Amritsar a Hindu religious building?
 Should the Dalai Lama be considered a Hindu for official purposes?

-One other way to see these orders is to also see them as part of the increasing trend where constitutional courts, far from being the forum to defend and protect rights, are becoming “” and finding new and dangerous ways of restricting individual rights.
+One other way to see these orders is to also see them as part of the increasing trend where constitutional courts, far from being the forum to defend and protect rights, are becoming “more executive minded than the executive” and finding new and dangerous ways of restricting individual rights.
 From media gags at the drop of a hat to imprisoning Hadiya ignoring her pleas, we are seeing the distressing phenomenon of courts going out of their way to limit the rights of individuals.